On this page

 3. Add the service account key and specify a GCS bucket name.

-4. Click Next to test the connection to make sure it's working.
+4. Click Next to test the connection.

 Time-based import